rdfjs/types/README.md

 import type { NamedNode, DatasetCore, Stream } from '@rdfjs/types'
 ```

-Or import separaterly from type modules corresponding the specifications.
+Or import separately from type modules corresponding the specifications.

 ```typescript
 import type { NamedNode } from '@rdfjs/types/data-model'